Our knowledge of orthopaedics. Your best health.

 • Warm up before any exercise session or sports activity, including practice.
 A good warm up prepares your body for more intense activity.
 It gets your blood flowing, raises your muscle temperature, and increases your breathing rate.
 Warming up gives your body time to adjust to the demands of exercise and can help increase range of motion and reduces stiffness.

 • Take time to cool down after exercise.
 Stretch slowly and gradually, holding each stretch to give the muscle time to respond and lengthen.
-You can find examples of stretching exercises on this website or ask your physician or coach for help in developing a routine.
+You can find examples of activity-specific stretching exercises on this website or ask your physician or coach for help in developing a routine.

 • If you are injured, take the time needed to let the muscle heal before you return to sports.
 Wait until your muscle strength and flexibility return to preinjury levels.
 This can take 10 days to 3 weeks for a mild strain, and up to 6 months for a severe strain, such as a hamstring strain.